attrace/homepage/about/about.md

 ## About Attrace

-Attrace is a trustless Referral Protocol operated by Oracles capable of observing and detecting referrals across the blockchain universe.
-The protocol empowers “word-of-mouth” marketing for web3 assets in a trustless and decentralized manner, by linking promotions (e.g. referral links) with the on-chain user activity (blockchain transactions).
-Furthermore, it connects communities across various blockchains and platforms within a single ecosystem by supporting the multi-chain and cross chain referral capabilities.
+Attrace is a trustless Referral Protocol for web3.
+It empowers Word-of-Mouth marketing for all assets across the blockchain universe.
+The protocol is able to connect outreach (referral links) via any social channel, cross chain, cross web2/web3 and the Metaverse with true on-chain activity (e.g. Buy-and-Hold of crypto).
+It connects communities across various blockchains and platforms within a single ecosystem and unlocks rewards based on their true value added to a project.

-In practice the protocol enables crypto and NFT projects to incentivise referrals of their tokens, while rewarding those who contribute to their growth and adoption.
-Attrace App is envisioned as a referral marketplace where anyone can become part of the ecosystem and interact with the protocol, while direct integration and development of other decentralized apps will be possible in future in an open-sourced manner.
+In practice, the protocol enables crypto and NFT projects to incentivise referrals of their tokens, while rewarding those who contribute to their growth and adoption.
+Attrace App is envisioned as a referral marketplace where anyone can become part of the ecosystem and interact with the protocol, while direct integration and development of other decentralized apps will be possible in future, in an open-sourced manner.

 :::note Attrace
 Attrace is a trustless Referral Protocol for web3 that empowers “word-of-mouth” marketing for all assets across the blockchain universe